Cinematogapher, director of photography.

 Dylan Doyle was born a French citizen on the Balearic island of Ibiza.
 With most of his early education taken in France, a bohemian family upbringing also saw him traveling Europe, seeing that life works in many different ways.

 After graduation, and a year of military service, Dylan realized that a life in offices and laboratories was not going to be a fit for him.
 He recalled the theatre where he had spent much of his youth consuming the movies of so many greats – Sergio Leone, Fritz Lang, King Hu, Melville, Tati, Kurosawa, Cronenberg, Lynch.
-Those movies, with their elliptical figures and Expressionist hyperrealism had transported him to another place, one certainly more interesting than any office, and so he enrolled at the CLFC Film School in Paris in order to discover the secrets that lay behind those fantastical images.
+Those movies, with their elliptical figures and Expressionist hyperrealism had transported him to another place, one certainly more interesting than any office, and so he enrolled in a Film School in Paris in order to discover the secrets that lay behind those fantastical images.

 While applying for film school, Dylan met the photographer Alain Duplantier, and became his assistant.
 Here he discovered light, framing, lab processes and was schooled in photography theory.
 He worked countless shoots for magazines, newspapers and album covers.
 From time to time, he would meet some of the icons of his own youthful mythology; Clint Eastwood, Tim Robbins, Sigourney Weaver, Jeffrey Lee Pierce (The Gun Club).
 A path was starting to form.